allenai/allennlp/tutorials/getting_started/creating_a_model.md

 * change the `model.type` to `"crf_tagger"`
 * change the `"dataset_reader.type"` to `"conll2003"`
+* add a `"dataset_reader.tag_label"` field with value "ner" (to indicate that the NER labels are what we're predicting)

 We don't *need* to, but we also make a few other changes